pulkitent/sahaj-hotel-automation-assignment/README.md

 8. Tried to put some comments so as to make business logic more understandable

 9. Tried to write job on every class so as to clear it's use case

+# Getting started

+Go to Startup.java and run the main method (no need to give inputs from console) and check output on console (No specific reason to make this project on Gradle)

+# Things I could have done/improved if given more time :

+1. TDD and wrote unit test case with 100% code coverage

+2. More DRY principle, zero getters & zero setters in any class

+3. 100% immutable state in each class